 He donated £10,000, a mighty sum in those days, for the building of Dewsbury's first hospital in Halifax Road, now Boothroyd Buildings.
-He also helped build several churches in the town, paid for the clock on Dewsbury Town Hall and founded a number of charities to help the poor and sick
+He also helped build several churches in the town, paid for the clock on Dewsbury Town Hall and founded a number of charities in support of the poor and sick

-Tom Kilner was the grandson of one of the founders of Messrs Kilner Brothers, glass bottle manufacturers, Thornhill Lees, a firm which was internationally renowned.
-It gave its name to the famous Kilner jar, still used in kitchens throughout the world today for the preservation and storing of fruit and vegetables.
-The firm won many accolades for the quality of their work and in 1862, just two years after our Lodge was formed, Kilner Brothers, while exhibiting at the Great International Exhibition in London, obtained the only prize medal awarded to British Glass bottle makers that year.
+Tom Kilner was the grandson of one of the founders of Messrs Kilner Brothers, glass bottle manufacturers, Thornhill Lees, a firm internationally renowned.
+It gave its name to the famous Kilner Jar, still used in kitchens throughout the world today for the preservation and storing of fruit and vegetables.
+The firm won many accolades for the quality of its work and in 1862, just two years after our Lodge was formed, Kilner Brothers, while exhibiting at the Great International Exhibition in London, obtained the only prize medal awarded to British Glass bottle makers that year.

-John Tweedale, a Solicitor and Dewsbury Magistrate, lived at Moorlands Hall, Dewsbury, which later became Moorlands Maternity Home, where I’m sure many of our Members were born.
-John, who was Worshipful Master of the Lodge in 1897, belonged to a family which did great works in Dewsbury and he followed their example wherever able.
+John Tweedale, a Solicitor and Dewsbury Magistrate, lived at Moorlands Hall, Dewsbury, later to become Moorlands Maternity Home, where I’m sure many of our Members were born.
+John, who was Worshipful Master of the Lodge in 1897, belonged to a family whose members did great works in Dewsbury and he followed their example wherever able.
 His Grandfather, also named John Tweedale, helped greatly in the development of Dewsbury and was the first to champion the need for the town to have piped water.
 John was an honoured Member of St. John’s Lodge and also was appointed Provincial Grand Registrar.
-When he died at the age of 50, the flag at the Town Hall was flown at half mast and, according to the Dewsbury Reporter, a feeling of regret pervaded the town.
+When he died at the age of fifty, the flag at the Town Hall was flown at half-mast and, according to the Dewsbury Reporter, a feeling of regret pervaded the town.

 realise how fortunate we are to have had such men amongst us.
-They held freemasonry close to their hearts and tried to live their lives by the principles it upheld.
-We are proud to be part of an institution like ours, which has
+They held Freemasonry close to their hearts and tried to live their lives by the principles it upholds.
+We are proud to be part of an institution like ours, that has

 remained solid and true for 150 years.
 Let us give thanks for that and